 Article 8 of the State of New Hampshire holds governmental units accountable for damages incurred during their operation.
-Here are the laws to sue the State of New Hampshire, but are not legal advise.
+There are laws that allow you to sue the state, government, municipalities and officials.
+This guide is a compilation of opinion and notes of the legal justification for suing the State of New Hampshire, or any state.

 Learn more by viewing “New Hampshire Oliver Twist” by Robert Tanguay.